chrisjsewell/ipypublish/README.md

 }
 ```

+To access metadata, in the Jupyter Notebook Toolbar:

+- For notebook level: go to Edit -> Edit Notebook Metadata
-To access metadata, in the Jupyter Notebook Toolbar, go to View -> Cell Toolbar -> Edit Metadata and a button will appear above each cell.
+- For cell level: go to View -> Cell Toolbar -> Edit Metadata and a button will appear above each cell.

+**Please note**, setting a value to `"value":{}` is the same as `"value":false` so,
+if you are not setting additional options, use `"value":true`.

 ### Document Tags